devfile/vscode-walkthrough-extension/media/new-container.md

 # Adding a container component

-To incorporate custom tools into the workspace, define an image-based configuration of a container in a workspace using the container component type.
+To customize the container that hosts the Cloud Development Environment, provide a specific image using the `container` component type.

 ```yaml
 components: